Anyass3/aQuery/README.md

 ```
 .run //this will run a func for all element queried
 .prop //to get or set any property
-.attr //to get or set any attributes. to set multiple attrs pass in a list
+.attr //to get or set any attributes. to get multiple attrs pass in a list of attrs
+        // to set multiple attrs pass in an object
     .attr('id')//to get
     .attr('id','hmm')//to set id to hmm
     .rmAttr('id')// to remove/del an attr
     #attrs functions similar to prop
-.hide .show .toggleDisplay #these are self explaining
+.hide .show .toggleDisplay #these are self explainatory

 .html //to get or set the innerHTML
 .text //to get or set the textContent